hdos-dev/issues/.gitlab/issue_templates/issue_template.md

 Please check the following:

- - [ ] This is not a graphical issue
+ - [ ] This is not a graphical issue.
  - [ ] This issue is not already known.